 By now, you have probably realized that working with an auto accident attorney can be advantageous to your case.
 However, too many people assume that the insurance company will resolve their claim in their favor, that their damages are not significant enough, or that an auto accident attorney is too expensive.
 All of these beliefs may be fallacious; an auto accident attorney is almost always a valuable asset.

-In the initial days following your accident, an attorney will get to work – the sooner that you hire an attorney, the sooner that the process can begin.
+In the initial days following your accident, an attorney will get to work – the sooner that you hire an attorney, the sooner that the process can begin (especially in a car wreck caused by an uninsured motorist).
 One of the most important initial steps in any car accident case is to gather evidence.
 Unfortunately, waiting weeks or months after a car accident to call an auto accident attorney can mean that evidence has been destroyed.